 Our energy work continues with solar projects at lobster co-ops and other island-based businesses.
 We’ve just begun partnering with lobstermen, co-ops, buyers, and processors to tackle the deep decarbonization of the lobster value chain.
 We aim to support the development of a blueprint for energy efficiency and renewable energy upgrades throughout the seafood supply chain.

-The Island Institute provides grant and loan support for broadband, energy, sea level rise, and working waterfront infrastructure planning projects through the Tom Glenn Community Impact Fund.
+The Island Institute provides grant and loan support for broadband, energy, sea level rise, and working waterfront infrastructure planning projects through our Community Impact Fund.

 Through our Spark! grants, we are currently offering funding for working waterfront energy projects that improve energy efficiency, focus on renewable energy, and/or reduce consumption of fossil fuels.